Pope Urban VII: Election

 After the death of Pope Sixtus V, a conclave was convoked to elect a successor.
-Ferdinando I de' Medici, Grand Duke of Tuscany had been appointed a cardinal at the age of fourteen but was never ordained to the priesthood.
+Ferdinando I de' Medici, Grand Duke of Tuscany had been appointed a cardinal at the age of thirteen but was never ordained to the priesthood.
 At the age of thirty-eight, he resigned from the cardinalate upon the death of his older brother, Francesco in 1587, to succeed to the title.
 There were suspicions that Francesco and his wife died of arsenic poisoning after having dined at Ferdinando's Villa Medici, although one story has Ferdinando as the intended target of his sister-in-law.
 Ferdinando's foreign policy attempted to free Tuscany from Spanish domination.

 He was consequently opposed to the election of any candidate supported by Spain.
 He persuaded Cardinal Alessandro Peretti di Montalto, grand-nephew of Sixtus V, to switch his support from Cardinal Marco Antonio Colonna, which brought the support of the younger cardinals who had been appointed by the Sixtus.

 Castagna, a seasoned diplomat, moderate and of proven rectitude, was elected as pope on 15 September 1590 and selected the pontifical name of "Urban VII".